 What it means

-- teams should regularly meet with their local or departmental Information Security Officer (usually via your ICT section) to help to adhere to cyber security best practice and all mandatory reporting requirements in the NSW Cyber Security Policy
+- Teams should regularly meet with their information security teams (for example, Chief Information Security Officer (CISO), departmental or local Information Security Officer (ISO) - usually available via your ICT section) to help to adhere to cyber security best practice and all mandatory reporting requirements in the NSW Cyber Security Policy

 - verify the stability and security of your services with continuous testing and identifying of vulnerabilities, such as conducting a penetration test prior to moving into production and retesting after it is released

 - plan to identify and assess online and offline security, user safety, and fraud risks to keep the service stable and safe for users

 - document decisions made by agencies working together and consider their respective risk appetites as they design - especially any integration points or interactions between systems